twosigma/waiter/waiter/docs/how-to-waiter.md

 Now that the service is defined and registered, test it out using the "kitchen" token:

 ```
-$ curl -s -H "X-Waiter-Token: kitchen" -X POST https://<waiter-uri>/hello
+$ curl -s -H "x-waiter-token: kitchen" -X POST https://<waiter-uri>/hello
 Hello World
 ```

 ## Using DNS Instead of Tokens

-Instead of passing the token as a header via `X-Waiter-Token`, the host name can act as the token.
+Instead of passing the token as a header via `x-waiter-token`, the host name can act as the token.
 In the following example, the token is updated to a valid DNS name, `kitchen.app.example.com`.

 ### Create the DNS record